Wanda Dalla Costa

 Wanda Dalla Costa is a practicing architect and professor who has been co-designing with North American indigenous communities for nearly two decades.
 Her teaching and research focuses include indigenous place-keeping, culturally responsive design, sustainable housing, and climate resiliency in architecture.
 Dalla Costa currently teaches at Arizona State University as Institute Professor and associate professor in The Design School and the School of Sustainable Engineering and the Built Environment.
 She is a member of Saddle Lake Cree Nation and the first First Nations woman architect in Canada.
-She is founding principal and owner of the firm, Redquill Architecture Inc., which is based in Phoenix, Arizona.
+She is founding principal and owner of the firm, Tawaw Architecture Collective, which is based in Calgary, Alberta and Phoenix, Arizona.
 She was one of eighteen indigenous architects representing Canada in the Venice Architecture Biennale 2018.

 Early life and education

 Wanda Dalla Costa's mother is one of six children and is from Saddle Lake First Nation, Alberta.
 All but one of the children went to residential school.
 Her grandfather is from Goodfish Lake, Alberta and her grandmother is from Saddle Lake, Alberta.

 In 1990, she began a formative backpacking journey through Australia and New Zealand.
 Although the trip was intended to be a gap year abroad, her travels continued for seven years and included thirty-seven countries.
 Dallas Costa earned her master's degree in Design Research in the department of City Design, Planning and Policy from Southern California Institute of Architecture (SCI-Arc) and another master's degree in architecture from the University of Calgary.
 She has a Bachelor's of Arts in Sociology and Native Studies from University of Alberta.